stride3d/stride-website/posts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 > **Note:** Another extension offers syntax highlighting only.

+## .NET Hot Reload Support

+Stride has the capability of using [.NET Hot Reload](https://learn.microsoft.com/en-us/visualstudio/debugger/hot-reload?view=vs-2022) for C# scripts, allowing real-time code modifications as your game runs.
+Importantly, this feature is also available when editing the engine side, giving you even more flexibility.
+Standard .NET hot reload rules are in effect.

+This feature streamlines development by minimizing the delay between coding and observing results, enhancing both efficiency and ease of use.
+If you're familiar with .NET and C#, you'll find that Hot Reload in Stride feels intuitively familiar.

 ## Multiplayer Support

 Stride does not offer built-in multiplayer or Server/Client architecture.
 However, you can easily integrate any .NET networking library to implement these features.
 You have the freedom to choose from a variety of libraries and resources.
 For a curated list, you can check out [Awesome-Stride's Networking section](https://github.com/Doprez/Awesome-Stride#networking).